Monday, May 22, 2017

 Erasmus's Translation of the New Testament and the Reformation

-This morning Red Baron was at the university listening to a lecture by Professor Henk Jan de Jonge of the University of Leiden, the Netherlands.
+This morning, Red Baron was at the university listening to a lecture by Professor Henk Jan de Jonge of the University of Leiden, the Netherlands.
 His topic, Erasmus's Translation of the New Testament and the Reformation, is highly relevant when Lutherans worldwide commemorate 500 years of the Reformation.

 In 1516 Johann Froben at Basel published the Novum Instrumentum omne diligenter ab Erasmo Roterdamo recognitum & emendatum, non solum ad graecam veritatem, verumetiam ad multorum utrisque linguae codicum ... emendationem & interpretationem ... by Desiderius Erasmus Roterodamus.

-The renowned expert in the field, Professor Jan de Jonge, told the audience that the initial purpose of Erasmus was to write a Latin text more elegant than the Vulgata.
+The renowned expert in the field, Professor Jan de Jonge, told the audience that the initial purpose of Erasmus was to write a Latin text that was more elegant than the Vulgata.
 His translation of the New Testament from the hand-written Greek urtext is based on classical Latin, written by Cicero, Caesar, Sallust, Livius, and Quintilian.
 Erasmus went back to the Greek roots (ad fontes).
 He did not want to replace the Latin Vulgata that dates back to the 4th century but rather eliminate corrupt text passages and correct mistranslations.

 *